 On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
 In response to the declaration and the first presumptive cases being identified in the province, the Government of Nova Scotia advised departments, including the Office of the Auditor General, to put business continuity plans into action.
-The Office closed its physical office location on March 16, 2020 and employees switched to staying at home to do their work.
-It was able to provide services, realize assets and discharge liabilities in the normal course of business.
+At the beginning of 2021-22, employees of the Office were primarily working from home.
+On September 13, 2021, the Office implemented its 3-phase Post-pandemic Workplace Arrangements Strategy, which allowed employees to work partially from home and in the office.